-Criteria Full Marks Partial Marks Partial Marks No Marks Total Criteria Points Content 45 Points 30 Points 15 Points 0 Points 45 Student answers Student answers Student answers Student does not all three questions correctly • one correctly question answer questions co any orrectly Length 5 Points Answers are 200-25 50 words in length 0 Points Answers are not 200-250 wo ords in 5
+Criteria Full Marks Partial Marks Partial Marks No Marks Total Criterial Points Student answers all 30 Points Student answers two questions correctly Student answers one question correctly 0 Points Student does not answer any questions correctly Length 5 Points Answers are 200-250 v 0 Points Answers are not 200-25 0 words in length 5

-- 1. Please explain two agricultural sector related specific items of the Doha WTO Agenda, please inclures reasons of your choice. - 2.
-Please explain two specific examples of liberalization of services in ChAFTA, please include reasons your choice. - 3.
-Please explain one potential advantage and one potential problem or conflict resulting from implementation of USMCA.
+- 1. Please explain two agricultural sector related specific items of the Doha WTO Agenda, please include reasons of your choice. - 2.
+Please explain two specific examples of liberalization of services in ChAFTA, please include reasons of your choice. - 3.
+Please explain one potential advantage and one potential problem or conflict resulting from the implementation of USMCA.